 The Getting Started Guide is a Jupyter Notebook containing python code and informal documentation to help you get up and running as quickly as possible.
 It explores a range of common tasks, and provides a useful base of algorithms and 3rd party packages that may help software developers who do not have a geospatial background to get started quickly with simple tasks such as calculating areas and distances between objects.

-The formal API Specification has been made available as a Swagger Spec.
+The formal API Specification has been made available here.
 This is the best place to go for precise details on permitted query parameters, available endpoints, response formats and error codes once you have access to the API.

 Here, we provide a quick overview of each endpoint in the AI Feature API.
 An endpoint is a particular base URL which allows you to perform a certain type of query, and receive the relevant response.